Find Grad Schools

 18 Yearly Graduations

 University of Central Florida is the 14th most popular school in the nation for students seeking a doctor's degree in civil eng.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 18 people received their doctor's degree in civil eng from UCF.
-About 44% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 18 people received their doctor's degree in civil eng from UCF.

 #14